- 18 Jan 2022

 - Interest Rate Frequency: Monthly

-This is the only method for which interest is not accrued over time.
-All interest and principal become due immediately upon disbursement and regardless of the first repayment date.
+The Fixed Flat calculation method is the only method for which interest is not accrued over time.
+All interest and principal become due immediately upon disbursement regardless of the first repayment date.

 The interest due depends only on the interest rate, principal amount and time between repayments.

-The Declining Balance method reflect the actual cost of the loan more accurately than the Flat method, as the interest is calculated on the outstanding balance.
+The Declining Balance method reflects the actual cost of the loan more accurately than the Fixed Flat method, as the interest is calculated on the outstanding balance.

 In this case, as the client starts making repayments, the interest due keeps decreasing over the duration of the loan.